-Proposed subsection (g) clarifies that the section does not apply to certain cultivation licenses, including nursery licenses, processor licenses.
+The Department proposes readoption of subsection (g), which clarifies that the section does not apply to certain cultivation licenses, including nursery licenses, processor licenses.
 BPC section 26061.5, subdivision (c)(1) clarifies the types of activities that cultivation licensees in limited operations status may engage in, allowing for: (A) the drying, curing, grading, trimming, packaging, and sale of cannabis harvested before the date the cultivation license was placed in inactive status; and (B) possession and maintenance of seeds and immature plants used solely for propagation to preserve the genetic lineage of the cultivation licensee's cannabis plants.
 Because nursery licensees and processor licensees may already engage in the activities identified by BPC section 26061.5(c)(1), application of a Limited Operations Status would have no effect on such licensees.
 Accordingly, the Department determined that it was necessary to clarify that nursery and processor licenses do not qualify for Limited Operations Status under this section.

-Proposed subsection (h) specifies that licenses that are changed to a Reduced-Size Cultivation License pursuant to section 15020.2 shall not also be placed in Limited Operations Status during the same license term.
+The Department proposes readoption of subsection (h), which specifies that licenses that are changed to a Reduced-Size Cultivation License pursuant to section 15020.2 shall not also be placed in Limited Operations Status during the same license term.
 The Department determined it was necessary to clarify that cultivation licensees may request to either place a cultivation license in limited operations status or change an Original Cultivation License to a Reduced-Size License, but not both.
 The Department determined that a restriction on the types of changes that can be made in the same renewal period is necessary because the Department has determined that adjusting the size of a mature plant canopy through a cultivation license type change is incompatible with the application of a limited operations status in the Department's online license system; in limited operations status there is no mature plant canopy to reduce.